Was Robin Hood a real person?

 Another theory is that Robin de Deyville (or De Vile) was the real Robin Hood.
 He was an adherent of Simon de Montfort, an aristocratic rebel who sought to curb royal power.
 After Montfort’s defeat at the Battle of Evesham, de Deyville fled to the forests and became a bandit.
 There are some similarities between this historical figure and the legendary outlaw, and some Early Modern writers believed that he was the historical character upon which the outlaw was based.

-Robin Hood as a mythological figure
+Was Robin Hood a mythological figure?

 The most widely accepted theory is there was no one historical figure by that name.
-The name Robin is a diminutive of Robert was an extraordinarily common name in medieval England.
+The name Robin is a diminutive of Robert, was an extraordinarily common name in medieval England.
 The surname Hood was also common in England during this time period.
 Hood is also a word that was a name for the woods.

 The name Robin Hood also became associated with the tradition of outlawry.
-In medieval England, there were many bands of bandits and robbers in the forests such as Sherwood Forest.
-Among the common people, robbers and poachers who defied the Royal agents were often seen as heroes.
+In medieval England, there were many bands of bandits and robbers in the forests, such as Sherwood Forest.
+Among the common people, robbers, and poachers who defied the Royal agents were often seen as heroes.
 It seems that these ‘Robin Hoods’ were the subject of ballads and became part of the oral tradition.
 In time, the 'Robin Hoods' became so popular that they were incorporated into celebrations that marked May Day and other festivities.

 Many writers later connected the legend to a variety of historical figures.
 The best-known example of this is the link that some writers made between the story of the outlaw and Robin of Locksley.
 As a result, over time, what started as a story or a nickname came to be regarded as a real-life person.
 This is something that has regularly happened down the centuries in a variety of cultures.